LeiRui/line-density-rust/Readme.md

 For example:

 ```
-target/release/line-density 1 100 400 400
+target/release/line-density 10 100000 100 100
 ```

-The command plots the line chart of one time series containing `100*400` points on a `400*400` canvas, using raw data points and M4 representation points to render `output-i1-k100-w400-h400-ufalse-dfalse.png` and `output-i1-k100-w400-h400-ufalse-dtrue.png`, respectively.
+The command plots the DenseLines of ten time series containing ten million points on a `100*100` canvas, using raw data points and M4 representation points to render `output-i10-k100000-w100-h100-ufalse-dfalse.png` and `output-i10-k100000-w100-h100-ufalse-dtrue.png`, respectively.

 ## 3. Plot using External Data